// From Hello World to IO Monad

 print(x + y)

-This code functions exactly like the original version.
+This code has the same function as the original version.

 def main():